 Officials are assigned by the head official throughout the championships.
 Officials shall receive a fee of \$100 per day.
-In addition, officials shall receive actual ground transportation expenses at a rate of 43 cents per mile round trip, not including local transportation.
-The committee has received Championships/Competition Cabinet approval for 2007 to provide air transportation for the head official and 20 officials, if necessary.
+In addition, officials shall receive actual ground transportation expenses at a rate of 51 cents per mile round trip, not including local transportation.
+Air transportation will be provided if necessary.
 Flight arrangements must be made through the NCAA travel service, Short's Travel Management (866/655-9215).